Eshnek/typelist/README.md

 Say goodbye to tedious type manipulations and unlock a world of possibilities in your C++ projects.

-The header, `TypeList.hxx`, has no dependencies!
+The header, [`include/TypeList.hxx`](https://github.com/Eshnek/typelist/blob/main/include/TypeList.hxx), has no dependencies!